-24 These themes are based on the plan drafting teams' qualitative review of information from individuals who made comments online or at listening sessions from June 2013 - August 2013.
+&lt;sup>25 These themes are based on the plan drafting teams' qualitative review of information from individuals who made comments online or at listening sessions from June 2013 - August 2013.
 We realize that these opinions may not reflect the opinions of all relevant stakeholders or of Minnesotans in general.

-- Disincentives to employment (like loss of needed benefits) should be removed. - o Many participants recommend that the state use an Employment First approach. - People expressed concerns that the Olmstead Plan would use a one-size-fits-all approach to employment, and some noted that individuals choose not to work.

-Housing:

-- People are dissatisfied with caps and moratoriums regarding housing options. - Lack of affordable, accessible housing and homelessness are significant issues for people with disabilities. - People with disabilities said that their only choice is to live with roommates they don't know. - People said that their choices to leave home and to associate with friends and family are unnecessarily limited. - Some people with disabilities and service providers believe that housing with supports is the best option for many people (particularly people recovering from chemical dependency). - o Concentration of group homes has triggered concerns from some neighbors. - People expressed concerns that the Olmstead Plan would use a one-size-fits-all approach to housing.
+- Disincentives to employment (like loss of needed benefits) should be removed. - $\circ$ Many participants recommend that the state use an Employment First approach. - People expressed concerns that the Olmstead Plan would use a one-size-fits-all approach to employment, and some noted that individuals choose not to work. - Housing: - People are dissatisfied with caps and moratoriums regarding housing options. - Lack of affordable, accessible housing and homelessness are significant issues for people with disabilities. - People with disabilities said that their only choice is to live with roommates they don't know. - People said that their choices to leave home and to associate with friends and family are unnecessarily limited. - Some people with disabilities and service providers believe that housing with supports is the best option for many people (particularly people recovering from chemical dependency). - Concentration of group homes has triggered concerns from some neighbors. - People expressed concerns that the Olmstead Plan would use a one-size-fits-all approach to housing. - Education: - People said inclusion and integration efforts must start early (well before the transition from youth to adult), and carry through to adulthood. - People said that even educational settings that may be classified as integrated may not be integrated in practice. - People expressed concerns about the use of prone restraints in schools. - Supports and Services: - People think that the plan should enhance self-advocacy, self-determination, independent living, peer support services, and certified peer specialists. - People say that supports and services are needed before someone is in crisis so that people do not face hospitalization, jail, or homelessness. - People expressed concerns about reimbursement rates, budget problems, lack of waivers, and waiting lists. - People think that more attention should be given to developing and maintaining a quality direct service workforce-pay, benefits, and professional development are all important.
+People expressed concerns about shortages, turnover, and reliability of workers.